 Five years ago on June 27 I started this blog.
 I believed there was a serious lack of local news coverage for Munjoy Hill from the local press.
 This is a very dynamic, up and coming, community on the eastern end of Portland and it deserves more attention from the local media.
 Having been recently retired and looking for something to keep me busy, I decided to start an on-line news service.
 That’s how and why this blog came into being.
 My main goal was to recognize people on the Hill for their interesting lifestyles, start-up businesses in the area and other subjects of interest to people on the Hill.
 From a very small vision, mhn.com

 has grown much larger than I ever anticipated it would.
-A large part of this increase in size, is due to my recent affiliation with the “Bangor Daily News” on their website.
-I’m very proud and flatered by that affiliation.
+A large part of this increase in size, is due to my affiliation the fall of 2012 with the “Bangor Daily News” on their website.
+I’m very proud and flattered by that affiliation.
 While local coverage of the Hill has improved, there is still plenty to report on and I plan on doing that for a long time to come.

 I have a BA in psychology from George Mason University, Fairfax, VA.
 I retired to Portland from Alexandria, Va. where I lived for a number of years.
 I worked in Washington, D.C. for both the government and the private sector.
-It was a fascinating experience for which I am grateful to have enjoyed.
-It’s truly another world down there.
+It was a fascinating experience for which I am grateful to have had the opportunity to enjoy.
 But when I reached retirement age, I knew just where I wanted to be – Maine!